Sandhurst Competition: The competition today

-Each USMA cadet company and visiting team selects a 9-member squad (at least one member must be female) with two alternates.
-A West Point female cadet volunteers to work with the Afghan team's squad as there are no females at the NMAA.
+Since 1986, each USMA cadet company and visiting team selects an 11-member squad (at least two female members) with two alternates.
+A West Point female cadet volunteers to work with the Afghan team's squad as there are no women at the NMAA.
 Each squad is required to perform a series of military tasks along a route which took most teams approximately four hours to complete.
 Scores are determined by combining the points they earn by performing each military task along the route, with the points earned for completing the course within the 4-hour time frame.
 Examples of events include rappelling, building and crossing a one-rope bridge, obstacle course navigation, combat swim (with full gear), rifle marksmanship, a raft paddle, 12' wall climb, and weapon handling skills.
 This year's weapons events were held the evening prior to the course navigation phase.
 In 2005, Britain's Prince Harry (then third in line for the British crown) visited West Point and participated in the competition as a Sandhurst cadet.
 In 2014, Sandhurst Blue from RMAS won the competition.